 (New) techniques used for the generation of patent information (printing, recording, photocomposing, etc.)

-The PPO has its own publication system, which enables production of the Office’s publications on its own.
-The publishing process was based on the DTP system and covered preparation of the data contained in the Office’s database or text editing on a word processor and the Word text typesetting as regards patent abstracts and Corel Ventura 7- in case of periodicals.
+The constantly modernized publication system enables production of the Office’s publications on its own.
+The publishing process was based on the DTP system and covered preparation of the data contained in the Office’s database, text editing and typesetting in Corel Ventura 11 and InDesign 3.0.
 Laser prints constitute the basis for the montage preceding the printing process.
 Printing was performed on the offset machine and digital reproducer.
 Publications were book bound in the last phase.

 III.
 Matters concerning abstracting, classifying, reclassifying and indexing of technical information contained in patent documents